mgherghi/Warez/README.md

 ## Upload a file to Google Drive using URL (Cloud Transfer files to Google Drive)
 - [savetogoogledrive](https://anonym.to/?https://savetogoogledrive.herokuapp.com/)
 - [multcloud](https://anonym.to/?https://www.multcloud.com/)
+- [Copy To GDrive](https://anonym.to/?https://script.google.com/a/macros/escoltesiguies.cat/s/AKfycbxbGNGajrxv-HbX2sVY2OTu7yj9VvxlOMOeQblZFuq7rYm7uyo/exec) - + [Source Code](https://anonym.to/?http://www.github.com/ericyd/gdrive-copy) - This app provides the capability to copy a Google Drive folder.
+It will copy all contents of the folder and preserve the internal structure of the files and folders.
+Optionally, you can also copy any sharing permissions over to the new folder.

 **[`^        back to top        ^`](#readme)**